 Sadly, there is more than one way for a tire to malfunction.
 Lawsuits have been filed by victims who were injured due to:

 Tread separation occurs when the tread of the tire, which is the outer part that comes into contact with the road, comes off of the inner body of the tire.
-Most tires of constructed of rubber and steel but it can be difficult to get the rubber to adhere to the steel.
+Most tires are constructed of rubber and steel, but it can be difficult to get the rubber to adhere to the steel.
 If not properly adhered, separation may occur while a vehicle is traveling at high speeds or during hot weather.
 This can result in the car careening out of control.

 The tire bead sits on the wheel of the vehicle and grips the wheel.
 If the bead fails, the driver will lose the ability to steer.

 Although a tire doesn’t actually have a zipper, if the sidewall fails and the tire explodes, the resulting sidewall looks like a zipper.
 This type of failure tends to happen while the tire is being inflated and will hurt the person putting the air in.

 The bottom line is, if a defect caused an injury, victims have the legal right to seek monetary compensation from the responsible party.

 When an auto accident occurs, the police investigate the cause and create an accident report.
 However, depending on how much damage was done to the vehicle and all of the other tires, they may not be able to immediately determine that a tire defect caused the accident.
 That’s why it’s important to contact an attorney as quickly as possible.